truenas/middleware/docs/userguide/freenas_directoryservice.rst

 This will create a keytab with sufficient privileges to grant tickets.

-Once the keytab is generated, use :menuselection:`Directory Service --> Kerberos Keytabs` to add it to the FreeNAS® system.
+Once the keytab is generated, use :menuselection:`Directory Service --> Kerberos Keytabs --> Add kerberos keytab` to add it to the FreeNAS® system.

 Then, to instruct the Active Directory service to use the keytab, check the "Use keytab" box and select the installed keytab using the drop-down "Kerberos keytab" menu in :menuselection:`Directory Service --> Active Directory`.
 When using a keytab with Active Directory, make sure that the "username" and